Pros & Cons of flying with iPad: iPad eases pilot job with more distractions.

-- You have an iPad that can help you learn about the weather ahead, but it turns off the moment you realize the weather ahead will get worse.
+- You have an iPad that can help you learn about the weather ahead, but it turns off when you realize the weather ahead will worsen.

 And with your iPad not working, you will not know which direction to fly now unless you have a GPS in your airplane.

 As a commercial pilot, suppose your aircraft has a Garmin GPS, but your GPS will not show the other traffic in the airspace.

 To view other traffic in low visibility airspace is critical to avoid collision courses, that you can’t do with a dead battery in your iPad.

 Only buying an iPad will not work wonders for you on flights.
 There are other extra expenses a commercial pilot needs to count for the iPad to work at its full potential.

 If you buy a non-cellular iPad, your iPad will not have a GPS chip inside.

 - Thus you have to buy an external GPS tracker.